oracle/graalpython/README.md

 ### Installing Packages

 You should be able to use the `pip` command from a GraalPy virtual environment to install packages.
-Our `pip` ships some patches for packages that we test internally, these will be applied automatically where necessary.
+Our `pip` ships some patches for packages that we test internally--these will be applied automatically where necessary.
 Support for as many extension modules as possible is a high priority for us.
 We are actively building out our support for the Python C API to make extensions such as NumPy, SciPy, Scikit-learn, Pandas, Tensorflow and the like work fully.
 This means that some might already work, but we're still actively working on compatibility especially with native extensions.

 ### Polyglot Usage

-We have a [document](docs/user/Interoperability.md) describing how we implement the cross-language interop.
-This will hopefully give you an idea how to use it.
+We have a [document](docs/user/Interoperability.md) describing how we implement cross-language interoperability.
+This will hopefully give you an idea about how to use it.

 ### Jython Support